EmmanuelOyemike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creates a script that takes a list of words as input and prints onlywords that appears exactly once
+creates a script that displays the newest files in the current directory